 Available at Performance Rehabilitation & Regenerative Medicine, Tenex Health TX® therapy is the “next level” of interventional medical management for chronic tendon injuries.

-If you have questions or find yourself or someone you know suffering from Achilles tendonitis, or if you know someone that may be suffering, please feel free to contact one of our patient care coordinators at 908-754-1960 or you may contact us online.
+If you have questions or find yourself or someone you know suffering from Achilles tendonitis, or if you know someone that may be suffering, please feel free to contact one of our patient care coordinators at 908-754-1960 or you may book an appointment online.

 About the Authors: